 The biggest remaining challenge for snapCard is to drive awareness of its service and build trust in the notoriously skeptical and frequently victimized bitcoin community.

 “What we’re doing is not difficult technically,” Giannaros says.
 “What’s difficult is making the process seamless and building the necessary trust within the community.”

-- snapCardThe easiest way to spend digital currency.
+- SNAPCARDThe easiest way to use your digital currency.